kyverno/kyverno/documentation/writing-policies-configmap-reference.md

 <small>*[documentation](/README.md#documentation) / [Writing Policies](/documentation/writing-policies.md) / Configmap Lookup*</small>

-# Configmap Reference in Kyverno Policy
+# Using ConfigMaps for Variables

-There are many cases where the values that are passed into kyverno policies are dynamic, In such a cases the values are added/ modified inside policy itself.
+There are many cases where the values that are passed into Kyverno policies are dynamic or need to be vary based on the execution environment.

-The Configmap Reference allows the reference of configmap values inside kyverno policy rules as a JMESPATH, So for any required changes in the values of a policy, a modification has to be done on the referred configmap.
+Kyverno supports using Kubernetes [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) to manage variable values outside of a policy definition.

-# Defining Rule Context
+# Defining ConfigMaps in a Rule Context

-To reference values from a ConfigMap inside any Rule, define a context inside the rule with one or more ConfigMap declarations.
+To refer to values from a ConfigMap inside any Rule, define a context inside the rule with one or more ConfigMap declarations.

 ````yaml
   rules: